-All students enrolled in an initial programme except those who are enrolled in a premaster are eligible for refund or reduction of tuition fees in the following cases.
+All students enrolled in an initial programme are eligible for refund or reduction of tuition fees in the following cases.

 Refund of overpaid tuition is possible in case of interim termination of enrolment.
 Termination will take effect on the first day of the month following the month in which a request for termination of enrolment before the end of the academic year was submitted through Studielink.